shakkaist/explorer/CONTRIBUTING.md

 You can contribute in the following ways:

 ## Submit issues
 If you find any errors, bugs, questions, feature requests when you are using Color (on [Color](http://ec2-3-15-152-52.us-east-2.compute.amazonaws.com:3000/) please do not hestitate to submit any [issues](https://github.com/).
 Any bug report and comments are welcome.
-We are always open to learn more about how this application can help Cosmos users.
+We are always open to learn more about how this application can help Color users.

 ## Create Pull Request
 If you are generous enough and can resolve some issues Color is experiencing, please build everything in your own branch and create a Pull Request to us.
 We will review and merge if necessary.